-Cauliflower salad has any number of possible twists and variations.
-It can be roasted, marinated, or lightly steamed.
+The cauliflower can be roasted, marinated, or lightly steamed.
 And you can play with the dressings and flavors to suit your tastes.

-But this recipe takes its cues from the classic potato salad served frequently in the summer.
+This recipe takes its cues from the classic potato salad served frequently in the summer.
 It’s packed with hard-boiled eggs, mayonnaise, mustard, and some crispy bacon for good measure.

 This delicious keto side dish is made with fresh ingredients available everywhere.
 You will need:

-Bring the water to a full boil before adding the eggs, the lower them in carefully with a slotted spoon.
+1. Hard-boil the eggs: Bring the water to a full boil before adding the eggs, the lower them in carefully with a slotted spoon.
 Set the timer for 12 minutes.

 While the eggs are cooking, set up a bowl with water and ice.
 Once the eggs are done, transfer them straight to the ice bath to stop the cooking process.
 Give them 10 minutes to cool and they should peel quite easily.